sharbatc/piof/README.md

 To split an array into many subarrays, one can use the following nice little piece of code, maybe there are other ways to do it though :
 `for x_split in np.array_split(v_x,10,axis=1):
 	for y_split in np.array_split(x_split,10,axis=2):`

+Better is to think about and use the indices of the matrix rather than the values directly.
+Also, on using the paralleization, it helps to use not only for different areas but also for different time steps.